Pretty-Good-Freedom-Tech/brainstorm/src/manage/nostrUsers/strategyForNpubs.md

 ## processNpubsOneBlock.sh
-This script is called by processNpubsUpTo50Blocks.sh
+This script is called by processNpubsUpToMaxNumBlocks.sh

 It will first query neo4j for NostrUsers whose pubkey is not null but whose npub is null, with a limit of 1000.